marcosvilhena87/sportsclubstats-neutro/README.md

 control the share of matches ending in a draw and the bias towards the home team.
 By default these values are kept fixed using the historical averages `DEFAULT_TIE_PERCENT` (27.0) and `DEFAULT_HOME_FIELD_ADVANTAGE` (1.7).
-Pass `--dynamic-params` to recalculate them from the games already played in the data set. `DEFAULT_JOBS` still defines the parallelism level.
+`DEFAULT_JOBS` still defines the parallelism level.

 Matches are simulated purely at random with all teams considered equal.